stanislaw/SoftwareDesignHeuristics/README.md

 > ...When you implement features in your own projects, make them easy to use;
 don't make them unnecessary flexible.
 There is a difference.
 Don't allow unnecessary flexibility.

+### Black Box with a Green Play Button

+Ideal interface for a system of arbitrary complexity is a black box with a green play button on it - you take the box, press green button and it just works.
+The second ideal interface is when you also have a red button to stop the system.

 ### Single Source Concept and Its Exceptions